Hero Image

 Communications Chair

 As senior public information representative, Mike says he is fortunate to get to know ANR employees across the state.
-And although he has only been with ANR for about a year, he already has met many phenomenal people throughout the organization.
+And although he has only been with ANR for about two years, he already has met many phenomenal people throughout the organization.

 “There are just so many amazing people at ANR who are passionate about everything they do to fulfill our mission,” Mike explains.
 “Even with all the challenges that California is facing right now, it gives me great hope to know that incredibly smart and genuinely kind people are working every day on sensible solutions.”